catler4/SynapticTomoTools/README.md

 - **Active zone results:**
   - `results/activezone_results.csv` — summary statistics for all tomograms
+  - `results/all_cleft_distances.csv` — all individual cleft width measurements for all tomograms
   - Per-tomogram results in each tomogram's `best_alignment/STT_results/active_zones/`
 - **Vesicle results:**
   - `results/vesicle_results.csv` — summary statistics for all tomograms
+  - `results/all_vesicle_data.csv` — all individual vesicle data for all tomograms
   - Per-tomogram results in each tomogram's `best_alignment/STT_results/vesicles/` (e.g., `vesicle_results.json`)
 - **AuNP results:**
   - `results/aunp_results.csv` — summary statistics for all tomograms